Proven Impact: 20+ Years, 2,500+ Schools, 1 Million+ Students

 You can make a difference by helping those in need find a knowledgeable mental health professional.

-For clinical referrals, contact the American Psychological Association at 1-800-964-2000, or visit their website at http://helping.apa.org, then click on "Find a Psychologist."
+For clinical referrals, contact the American Psychological Association at https://locator.apa.org.

-For a psychiatric referral, contact the American Psychiatric Association at (202) 682-6325 or go to the website at http://www.psych.org, click on "Public Information," then click on "Choosing a Psychiatrist."
+For a psychiatric referral, contact the American Psychiatric Association at (202) 682-6325 or go to the website at https://www.psychiatry.org.

 For a crisis hotline CALL or Txt 988 or go to https://988lifeline.org